 With the statement in March 2011 by federal judge William Anderson that Noreen Renier is not a credible witness and had "misled the court" --- together with her failure to overturn that ruling on appeal ---the credibility problems Noreen Renier creates by herself continue.
 Noreen Renier has significant credibility issues that follow her from Little Rock to Wilmington as she promotes her public lectures and workshops.

-Noreen Renier's YouTube and Facebook postings "super psychic" paranormal foresights and "wins" against critics in court rooms don't match realities.
+Noreen Renier's "super psychic" paranormal foresights and apparently delusional "wins" against critics in court rooms don't match realities.
 Psychic detective Noreen Renier is neither credible nor accurate.
 And she boldly lies.

-Copyright© 2011 Gargantua & Pantagruel Inquiry Group.
-The G&P Inquiry Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
-Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
-We will make any corrections or changes necessary should they be brought to our attention..
+Copyright© 2014-2015.
+Originally published in 2012.
+The PETER Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
+Noreen Renier's comments are welcome on the International Skeptics forum.
+We will make any corrections or changes necessary should they be brought to our attention.
+Please note that Noreen Renier has failed to cite a single specific statement with documentation proving that the published material on this page is not factually accurate.